-I will talk more about the investment funds in a future blog.
-In general, I appreciate that Aspiration is creating a one stop sustainable investing platform with savings/checking accounts, investment opportunities, and charity opportunities.
+I appreciate that Aspiration is creating a one stop sustainable investing platform with savings/checking accounts, investment opportunities, and charity opportunities.

-Aspiration’s fee policy is “you pay us what you think is fair.”
+The fee policy is “you pay us what you think is fair.”
 Customers set the monthly fee to whatever they want and can change it as often as they like.
 10% of fees paid is donated to the charity Accion, which provides loans to small businesses.
 I find this to be an odd model and wonder how many people are willing to pay a significant fee but I appreciate that I at least have choice.